Groupon to Participate in the - GuruFocus.com

-Groupon, Inc. (NASDAQ: GRPN) announced that Kedar Deshpande, Chief Executive Officer, and Damien Schmitz, Chief Financial Officer, will participate in the Credit Suisse 26th Annual Technology Conference on November 30, 2022.
-Kedar Deshpande and Damien Schmitz will participate in a fireside chat at 1:40pm MST.
+Groupon, Inc. (NASDAQ: GRPN) announced that Kedar Deshpande, Chief Executive Officer, and Damien Schmitz, Chief Financial Officer, will participate in the Barclays Global Technology, Media & Telecommunications Conference on December 8, 2022.
+Kedar Deshpande and Damien Schmitz will participate in a fireside chat at 11:35am PT.
 A live audio webcast and replay of the event will be available on the company's investor relations website (investor.groupon.com).

 About Groupon